dbabits/eth-client/README.md

 ethgen $ADDR > ~/.myethereum/genesis.json
 ```

 Splendid!
-Take a look at that genesis file if you like.
+Take a look at that genesis file if you like with `cat ~/.myethereum/genesis.json` .
 Note that `ethgen` chooses reasonable default values for the difficulty and the gas-limit for running test chains.
 If you want to customize, just use the flags.
 See `ethgen --help` for more.